realdcre/becometrustedinstaller/README.md

 All my Implementation in this repository is based on the fantastic research by tyrannid (https://www.tiraniddo.dev/  https://github.com/tyranid)

 # What is the Executable doing?
-(BTI core 1-5+)
-The executable contains all neccesary code to execute both legacy PS1 scripts with BTI core 1 and the newer BTI core 1-5 actions.
+The executable contains all neccesary code to execute both legacy PS1 scripts and newer C# integrated PS-Actions

 These work by directly injecting into PowerShell, negating the need for a file and increasing security and speed.